krishabbashyal/Apptive/README.md

 # AppTrack

 AppTrack is a website version of the job application tracking speadsheet that I have been using to keep track of and manage all of the open roles that I have applied to.
+This site is built with a Next.js frontend and styled by TailWind

 User Authentication: